Newcastle United 1-0 Derby County

 - From the section Football

-Matt Ritchie's first-half strike took Newcastle back to the top of the Championship as former boss Steve McClaren's return to St James's Park ended in defeat.
+Matt Ritchie's first-half strike took Newcastle back to the top of the Championship as former boss Steve McClaren's return to St James' Park ended in defeat.

 Ritchie's winner deflected off midfielder Bradley Johnson as the Magpies leapfrogged Brighton.

-Aleksander Mitrovic and Mohamed Diame both had chances to double the lead.
+Aleksandar Mitrovic and Mohamed Diame both had chances to double the lead.

 But Tom Ince should have levelled for Derby after the break when he fired wide with the goal at his mercy.